oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 ## Protecting Redirect-Based Flows {#rec_redirect}

-When comparing client redirect URIs against pre-registered URIs, authorization servers MUST utilize exact string matching.
+When comparing client redirect URIs against pre-registered URIs, authorization servers MUST utilize exact string matching except for port numbers in `localhost` redirection URIs of native apps, see (#iuv_countermeasures).
 This measure contributes to the prevention of leakage of authorization codes and access tokens (see (#insufficient_uri_validation)).
 It can also help to detect mix-up attacks (see (#mix_up)).

 Clients MUST NOT expose URLs that forward the user’s browser to arbitrary URIs obtained from a query parameter ("open redirector").